emkan90/ai-for-trading/README.md

-# ai-for-Trading-
+# AI for Trading

-Udacity nanodegree: AI for Trading
+This repo contains my work to Udacity nanodegree [AI for Trading](https://www.udacity.com/course/ai-for-trading--nd880).